Are you a developer or entrepreneur who wishes to have a larger social impact?

 After the course, the participant has acquired the knowledge about the characteristic of social enterprises, is able to combine business and social aspect and has improved his /her professional skills to use methods of business development and marketing in order to establish social enterprises.

 During the course, students will create their own plan for social enterprises combining skills and knowledge from different study fields.
 Upon full participation and completion of course work, students will be awarded 4 ECTS points and a certificate of completion.

 Tallinn University has a modern urban campus located in the centre of the city.
 The airport, train and bus stations are just a few minutes away by public transport.
 The beautiful view of the harbour is a constant reminder that students studying at Tallinn University are in the centre of a major European hub.
 Our students have access to physical and online libraries, computer labs, cafeterias and cafes.
 Further, the university has all the facilities necessary for a productive learning environment and ample opportunities for leisure, sports, and social activities, all leading to an exciting and well-balanced student life.
 Take a walk around our campus via the virtual tour!

 Our Social Entrepreneurship program is taught entirely in the English language.
 Our student body is international, with students from many countries in Europe, as well as students from Africa, Asia, and the Americas.
 Day-to-day student life is always international at Tallinn University, as our program is closely connected with other English language programs and among your classmates, you will frequently find Erasmus students who have come to visit.

 School of Governance, Law and Society

-The LLM programme in Human Rights in the Digital Society was created to address new developments and challenges in law and society that have arisen in connection with the ever-increasing digitalisation.
+The MA programme in Human Rights in the Digital Society was created to address new developments and challenges in law and society that have arisen in connection with the ever-increasing digitalisation.